Weak bank results lead European stocks lower

 LONDON, Nov 3 European shares edged lower on

-raise $5.1 billion in new capital through a rights issue and cut
+to raise $5.1 billion in new capital through a rights issue and

 underperformance in the aftermath of today's Q3 2015 results."